oussamalembarki/Multi-PDF-AI-Chatbot-with-LangChain-OpenAI-Streamlit-App/README.md

-# 📚 MultiPDF Chat App

-You can find the tutorial for this project on YouTube.

----

-## 🧠 Introduction
+## Introduction

 The **MultiPDF Chat App** is a Python application that allows you to chat with **multiple PDF documents** using natural language.
 You can ask questions about the PDFs, and the app will provide accurate responses based on their content.
 It uses a language model (via OpenAI and LangChain) to generate intelligent answers.

-> ⚠️ The chatbot will only respond to questions related to the uploaded PDFs.
+The chatbot will only respond to questions related to the uploaded PDFs.

 ---

-## 🔍 How It Works
+## How It Works

-> MultiPDF Chat App - System Flow:
+MultiPDF Chat App - System Flow:

 1. **PDF Loading**: The app reads and extracts text from multiple PDF files.
 2. **Text Chunking**: The extracted text is divided into smaller, manageable chunks.